Cascadia: An Efficient Cascade Serving System for Large Language Models: Scheduling Algorithm in

 \subsection{Problem Formulation}

-To optimize the cascade serving system under fluctuating LLM workloads, the scheduling algorithm should determine two essential components: (\textbf{\underline{i}}) \textit{The model deployment plan}, which specifies the resource allocations and parallelism strategies for multiple model types (e.g., small, medium, large) within the cascade to minimize the system response latency (e.g., p95 latency—the response time threshold below which 95\% of all requests complete); and (\textbf{\underline{ii}}) \textit{the routing strategy}, which balances the trade-off between system response latency and quality to decide the appropriate model path for each incoming query.
+To optimize the cascade serving system under different LLM workloads \jyh{and user-specific requirements (e.g., system response quality requirements)}, the scheduling algorithm should determine two essential components: (\textbf{\underline{i}}) \textit{The model deployment plan}, which specifies the resource allocations and parallelism strategies for multiple model types (e.g., small, medium, large) within the cascade to minimize the system response latency (e.g., p95 latency—the response time threshold below which 95\% of all requests complete); and (\textbf{\underline{ii}}) \textit{the routing strategy}, which balances the trade-off between system response latency and quality to decide the appropriate model path for each incoming request.
 We term a solution addressing these two components as a \textit{cascade plan}.

 Note that the routing strategy determines the request distribution over different model types, which in turn dictates the optimal model deployment plan, while the model deployment plan defines the system response latency that feeds back into the routing decision.
 Given the interdependent and exponentially large search space, determining the optimal cascade plan is an NP-hard problem.
-To solve this problem, we adopt a bi-level optimization method that enables system–algorithm co-design, which is shown in~\autoref{fig:blo overflow}, and can be summarized as:
+To solve this problem, we adopt a bi-level optimization method that enables system–algorithm co-design, which is shown in Algorithm 1, and can be summarized as: